Logo

 It doesn’t mean the skill is better; the winning candidate may very well just be a better networker.

 Alternatively, one could use a middleman hiring service such as freelancing platform.
-In these situations a client utilizes a company to connect it with freelance software developers who compete to provide the service.
+In these situations, a client utilizes a company to connect it with freelance software developers who compete to provide the service.

-Many freelancing platforms also provide a mediation service to help the client guide and redirect the developer to what is expected, especially if in midstream there tends to be a disagreement.
+Many freelancing platforms also provide a mediation service to help the client guide and redirect the developer to what is expected, especially if, in midstream, there tends to be a disagreement.

 Giving yourself patience will pay dividends in a successful project and delivery down the road.
-The biggest mistakes people make in hiring tends to be rushing the selection process and a lack of clarity.
+The biggest mistakes people make in hiring tend to be rushing the selection process and a lack of clarity.

 Related Articles